grelleum/SteelConnection/docs/authentication.rst

 Authentication
 ==============

-SteelConnect REST API version 1.0 uses 'Basic Auth', which requires a username and password are required for every request made.
+SteelConnect CX REST API version 1.0 uses 'Basic Auth', which requires a username and password are required for every request made.
 The steelconnection object can store the username and pssword for you, or you can use a .netrc file as detailed below.